udacity/nd0821-c2-build-model-workflow-starter/README.md

 > mlflow run src/step_name -P parameter1=1 -P parameter2=2 -P parameter3="test"
 ```

-### The ``main.py`` file
-The pipeline is defined in the ``main.py`` file in the root of the starter kit.
-The file already
-contains some boilerplate code as well as the download step.
-Your task will be to develop the
-needed additional step, and then add them to the ``main.py`` file.

 ### The configuration
-All the parameters controlling the pipeline are defined in the ``config.yaml`` file defined in
+As usual, the parameters controlling the pipeline are defined in the ``config.yaml`` file defined in
 the root of the starter kit.
+We will use Hydra to manage this configuration file.
 Open this file and get familiar with its content.
-This file is only read by the ``main.py`` script (i.e., the pipeline) and its content is
+Remember: this file is only read by the ``main.py`` script
+(i.e., the pipeline) and its content is
 available with the ``go`` function in ``main.py`` as the ``config`` dictionary.
 For example,
 the name of the project is contained in the ``project_name`` key under the ``main`` section in
 the configuration file.
 It can be accessed from the ``go`` function as